ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==22 - 23:01== Chai and I didn't go to Cubao Expo today.
 Her, me and my siblings played ROBLOX for almost the entire day.
 Chai and I bathed together though and had amazing sex.
 I drank brewed coffee for the first time since forever again.

 ==24 - 02:18== I woke up really early because I thought I was going to get meds — I did not.
 I just played ROBLOX.
 I ran a huge errand with Chai and my sister which led me to become sleepless for work by 10pm.
 I got kind of hyper because we have brewed coffee starting today.

+==25 - --== I was so fucking sleepy.
+I didn't get to sleep much because I went to NCMH to get meds, Chai came with me which I'm very thankful for.
+We got home by past 7 PM, I didn't have the time to sleep at all.
+I was so sleepy at work I almost fell asleep during QA talk.

+==27 - 09:52== I played ROBLOX with Chai and Chelsea.
+I didn't go to my NBI appointment, instead I rescheduled it to July 7.
+I tried FX for the first time going to work and I arrived there 9 PM.
+We had LM Pette for the entire day and it was really entertaining and informative.
+I didn't feel tired nor sleepy.
+I got home to Chai and we played ROBLOX.
+I'm not sleepy yet.

+==28 - 09:27== I got my first call yesterday.
+It was 43 minutes long and I fumbled like a fucking pelican grabbing a seal by the throat and getting smashed by a car window just because it passed by.
+Jesus Christ.
+I might get called out for this.

+==29 - 10:58== We cleaned the room and I was so fucking tired that I almost fell asleep while still awake.
+Chai got a pretty bad stomachache at night while we were showering and I got an adrenaline rush that I stayed awake until after the Grow A Garden update.